rharter/auto-value-gson/README.md

 ## Generics support

 If your annotated class uses generics, you'll have to modify your static method a little so AutoValue will know how to generate an appropriate adapter.
-Simply add a `TypeToken` parameter and pass it to the generated `GsonTypeAdapter` class.
+Simply add a `TypeToken<?>` parameter and pass it to the generated `GsonTypeAdapter` class.

 To have support for fields with generic parameters (eg. `List<B>`) you need to upgrade your Gson